Censera/asteri/README.md

 # asteri*
-A compiled, statically typed programming language
+A compiled, statically typed DSL for game development.

 ## Requirements